alvinctk/tech-notes/vi/README.md

 Always press <kbd>Esc</kbd> to enter <kbd>Normal</kbd> (or Command) mode before any commands.

-## How to learn from this note nstruction
+## How to learn from this note instruction

 Commands starting with `:` ends with <kbd>Enter</kbd>.